The Legal and Policy History of Acupuncture in Texas

 April 11, 2018 Third and final meeting of TBCE Acupuncture Workgroup

-June 20, 2018 TBCE moves to adopt changes to the Board's acupuncture rule 78.14, to be published for public comment in the Texas Register July 6, 2018.
-The proposed rule language is here.
+June 20, 2018 TBCE votes to repeal and replace the Board's acupuncture rule 78.14, to be published for public comment in the Texas Register July 6, 2018.
+The new proposed rule language is here.
+TBCE mischaracterizes the proposed rule as addressing all concerns of the acupuncture stakeholders.